fariha6412/sensory/README.md

    - While building this applicatioin, I came accross various faults, exceptions and challenges which I had never experienced before.
 I believe those made me learn lots of new theories.
 4. Refresh rate
    - I am still unaware of how it can be updated.
 Might research on it once again later.

-### It was fun and frustrating building.
-Gave almost 24 hours in total(4 days) on this application still this little work has been done.
-I am ashamed.